my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 *Mesteparten* av ... → Most of ...

-de fleste ... → most …
+de fleste ... → most … [countable]

+for det meste → mostly; for the most part [uncountable]

+stor sett → largely; to a large extent

+i hovedsak → basically; fundamentally

 *Store deler av* ... → Large parts of ...